 Over the past few years, Narro has worked with the Los Angeles Labor Movement on major immigrant worker organizing campaigns with janitors, hotel workers, laundry workers, sanitation workers, port truckers, and the CLEAN Carwash Campaign.
 From 2005-2010, Narro was appointed by L.A.
 Mayor Villaraigosa to the Police Permit Review Panel of the Los Angeles Police Commission, and he served on the Board of Commissioners of the Community Redevelopment Agency of Los Angeles in 2011.
 In 2017, L.A.
 Mayor Garcetti appointed Narro to a five-year term on the Cannabis Regulations Commission.

 Narro is the author of many law review and journal articles.
 He is co-author of “Broken Laws, Unprotected Workers: Violations of Employment and Labor Laws” in America’s Cities (2008), and “Wage Theft and Workplace Violations in Los Angeles” (2010).
 He is also co-editor of Working for Justice: The L.A.
 Model of Organizing and Advocacy (Cornell University Press, 2010).
-More recently, Narro published Living Peace: Connecting Your Spirituality with Your Work for Justice (CreateSpace Publishing 2014), and the Spanish language version, Paz en Accion: Conecta tu espiritualidad con tu trabajo por la justicia social (2015).
+Narro published Living Peace: Connecting Your Spirituality with Your Work for Justice (CreateSpace Publishing 2014), and the Spanish language version, Paz en Accion: Conecta tu espiritualidad con tu trabajo por la justicia social (2015).
 More recently, Narro is co-editor and contributing author of No One Size Fits All: Worker Organization, Policy, and Movement in a New Economic Age (Cornell University Press, 2018).